mumairkhaan/LibraryManagementSystem/README.md

 3. The use of [higher order functions](https://github.com/mumairkhaan/LibraryManagementSystem/blob/main/Functional%20Programming/Board.java#L32-L38) is done in this project like map, filter, reduce form stream API etc.

-4. [Functions as parameters and values] (https://github.com/mumairkhaan/LibraryManagementSystem/blob/main/Functional%20Programming/Board.java#L45-L48) are being used in the code.
+4. [Functions as parameters and values](https://github.com/mumairkhaan/LibraryManagementSystem/blob/main/Functional%20Programming/Board.java#L45-L48) are being used in the code.

-5. The [use of pure functions] (https://github.com/mumairkhaan/LibraryManagementSystem/blob/main/Functional%20Programming/BoardMathHelpers.java#L15-L62) in the code is depicted in the code.
+5. The [use of pure functions](https://github.com/mumairkhaan/LibraryManagementSystem/blob/main/Functional%20Programming/BoardMathHelpers.java#L15-L62) in the code is depicted in the code.

   <br>
   <br>

-  *** This is end of README.md ***
+  *** This is the end of README.md ***